Slicing Unbalanced Optimal Transport

 \section{Introduction}

-Positive measures are ubiquitous in various fields, including data sciences and machine learning (ML) where they commonly serve as data representations.
-A common example is the density fitting task, which arises in generative modeling~\cite{arjovsky2017wasserstein,de2021diffusion}: the observed samples can be represented as a discrete positive measure $\al$ and the goal is to find a parametric measure $\be_\eta$ which fits the best $\al$.
-This can be achieved by training a model that minimizes a loss function over $\eta$, usually defined as a distance between $\al$ and $\be_\eta$.
-Therefore, it is important to choose a meaningful discrepancy with desirable statistical, robustness and computational properties.
-In particular, some settings require comparing arbitrary positive measures, \ie~measures whose total mass can have an arbitrary value, as opposed to probability distributions, whose total mass is equal to 1.
-In cell biology~\cite{schiebinger2019optimal}, for example, measures are used to represent and compare gene expressions of cell populations, and the total mass represents the population size.
+Many machine learning tasks involve aligning objects such as images, graphs, datasets or their representations after transformations.
+This is particularly relevant in transfer learning tasks like domain adaptation~\citep{fatras21a} or multimodal machine learning~\citep{baltruvsaitis2018multimodal}.
+These objects can be conveniently represented as positive measures, \ie, a set of samples associated with non-negative weights.
+Aligning then consists in minimizing a distance or discrepancy between two measures.
+It is crucial to choose a meaningful discrepancy that has desirable statistical, robustness and computational properties.
+In particular, some settings require comparing arbitrary positive measures, \ie, measures whose total mass can have an arbitrary value, as opposed to probability distributions whose total mass is equal to 1.
+In cell biology, for instance, measures are used to represent and compare gene expressions of cell populations, and the total mass corresponds to the population size \citep{schiebinger2019optimal}.